-• Governmental Funds.
+Governmental Funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, the governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources at the end of the year.
-Such information may be useful in evaluating the Court's near term financial resources measurement focus and the modified accrual basis of accounting.
+Such information may be useful in evaluating the Court's near term financing requirements.
+This approach is known as using the flow of financial resources measurement focus and the modified accrual basis of accounting.
 These statements provide a detailed short-term view of the Court's finances and assists in determining whether there will be adequate financial resources available to meet the current needs of the Court.